 Friday 1 November: Trevor Povey – Shoreham’s Maritime History

 Social: Friday 13 December 2019: Guest speaker: Peter Hill

-In 2018 we had visits to High Salvington Mill, and Broadwater Cemetery (full of Worthing history), and guided walks in N Ferring and Highdown, Angmering and Poling.
-The 2019 programme starts in the Spring and includes walks in Findon and North Ferring & Highdown , and visits to Tangmere Aviation Museum, Marlipins at Shoreham and the new Rustington Museum opening in October.
-Further information will be posted here.
+VISITS AND WALKS In 2018 we had visits to High Salvington Mill, and Broadwater Cemetery (full of Worthing history), and guided walks in N Ferring and Highdown, Angmering and Poling.
+The 2019 programme started in the Spring and included walks in Findon and North Ferring & Highdown We visited Marlipins at Shoreham and we are having a tour of the new Rustington Museum on 16 November.

 RESEARCH Researching your house, or Ferring ancestors?
 We can help (but there is a limit to what we can do for non-members).
 Like to do more general research on Ferring?
 We would welcome that, and help you get started.

 We have a good selection of old maps, street directories and local history books which we can lend to our members.
 There are also back numbers of our Newsletter (2001-2014) and Magazine (2015 – 2017) with over 100 articles on the history of the village – available soon, for members, on this web site.
 As time goes on, the members’ section will also make contain our database of copies and transcripts of relevant documents from Ferring’s history, and a collection of maps, postcards and other photographs of the village’s more recent past.
 The book , ‘The Day Before Yesterday – Ferring in the 20th Century‘ by Ed Miller is now on sale – at Pinkertons (Ocean Parade, Ferring), and at our meetings.
 Large format, 90 pages and many fascinating photographs of Ferring’s past. £15 but Group Members can buy one copy each at £12.
 Copies by post are £17 including p&p) – please e mail Ed Miller.